CodeWritingCow/marriage_list_generator/readme.md

 _by Gary Pang, "CodeWritingCow"_

 ## What It Does
 This Python program produces a txt file of new marriage licenses for newspaper publication.
-I'm a reporter, and I wrote the program back in 2014 to make my job easier.
+I was a reporter, and I wrote the program back in 2014 to make my job easier.

 ## How It Works
 It opens a txt file (ex. marriages_2014-05-01.txt) with information like this: